 Meet the group behind the technical and logistical development of the Topl blockchain and platform.

 As a senior graduate student in the Killian Research Group, Jim manages the quantum degenerate atomic strontium apparatus; one of only three such experiments in the world.
 Jim's work focuses on the ultracold regime dominated by quantum mechanics where the search for new phenomena and novel states of matter can be explored.
 As a physicist, Jim has a unique, and ever growing, toolbox of skills that allows him to shrewdly approach problems while maintaining perspective of the overall goal.
-This holistic approach makes Jim as comfortable debugging code or troubleshooting a feedback circuit as he is developing a plan to study the underlying quantum physics of magnetism and superconductivity.
+This holistic approach makes Jim as comfortable debugging code or analyzing a statistical model as he is developing a plan to study the underlying quantum physics of magnetism and superconductivity.

 Reach out to us if you have any questions or thoughts on what we're doing.